 Yes.
 Known as Loyola Alert, the University has emergency notification communication system sends a text message, email and voice call to the registered phone number and email address of students, faculty and staff in the event of a life- threatening, campus-wide emergency.
 All persons with a Loyola University Chicago UVID are eligible to sign up for the Loyola Alert service.
 They must have a cell phone that is equipped to receive text mail messages.
 Users of the service are encouraged to update their contact information annually at the start of the academic year by logging on to http://www.luc.edu/alert.
 You are not required to sign up but it is strongly encouraged.

-Please visit the sexual assault page for information on what to do if you are the victim of a rape.
+Please visit the sexual assault page here for information on what to do if you are the victim of a a sexual assault.

-You should contact Campus Safety immediately at 44-911 from an on-campus phone or 773.508.6039 from a cell phone.
-You should not delay in calling as any delay could be life threatening depending on the level of intoxication.
+You should contact Campus Safety immediately at 773.508.SAFE (7233).
+Do not delay in calling as any delay could be life threatening depending on the level of intoxication.
 The University's main focus is to get intoxicated individuals immediate medical attention and not to get someone in trouble.
-The health and well- being far outweighs any concerns about disciplinary action.
+The health and well-being far outweighs any concerns about disciplinary action.
 Please note that the incident will be reported to the appropriate college official as a medical assist.